 Jimmy supports attorneys in preparing U visas, I-90 applications, I-130 petitions, and asylum applications.
 Born in Oakland, CA to Peruvian immigrant parents, he has a keen interest in immigration law.
 Jimmy was the first in his family to graduate from college when he received his Bachelor’s degree in Criminal Justice Administration with a concentration in Human Services.
 Jimmy is passionate about helping others in the immigration community and plans to attend law school.
 He is fluent in both English and Spanish.

-Eric has over seven years of experience working in law firms.
+Eric works primarily helping supervising attorneys with employment-based non-immigrant visa petitions, including E, O, TN and J-1 petitions.
+Eric also has experience with Asylum and Adjustment of Status applications, as well as I-601A extreme hardship waivers.
+Prior to working at Becker and Lee, Eric worked for over seven years in law firms.
 He graduated from San Francisco State University with a Bachelor’s degree in Business Administration and a concentration in International Business.
-Born in San Francisco to Mexican immigrant parents, Eric is a first-generation college graduate in his family.
+Born in San Francisco to Mexican immigrant parents, Eric is a first-generation college graduate.
 Surrounded by many immigrant family members and close friends, he intimately understands the struggles and challenges immigrants face and has a deep passion for assisting immigrant communities.
-Eric plans to become a certified paralegal.
+Eric is a very enthusiastic learner and enjoys being surrounded by different cultures and languages.
 Eric is fluent in both Spanish and English.